claw-project/claw-language-specification/definition/loop-transform.md

 ###### Options and details
-* `acc`: Define OpenACC clauses that will be applied to the generated loops.
 * `fusion`: Allow the extracted loop to be merged with other loops.
   * Options are identical with the `loop-fusion` directive
+* `parallel`: Wrap the extracted loop in a parallel region.
+* `acc`: Define OpenACC clauses that will be applied to the generated loops.

 ###### Behavior with other directives
 Directives declared before the `array-transform` directive will be kept in the